 7. Define social psychology and its subset, social behavior.

 Social psychology is the study of how group behavior influences individual behavior.
 It includes the study of what individuals think of each other, as well as how they relate.
-Hierarchal social behavior includes:
+Hierarchical social behavior includes:

 Rational: taken to reach a goal, usually without thought to consequences or means.